rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 If you are familiar with async programming, you can also execute the dataflow asynchronous.
-This means that execution of your program will continue while the data is read from the source and written into the destinations in seperate task(s) in the background.
+This means that execution of your program will continue while the data is read from the source and written into the destinations in separate task(s) in the background.

 ### Example async execution